 You can also talk to garden and landscape experts about alternatives to replace or reduce lawn areas, such as drought-tolerant flowering plants, ornamental grasses or tan bark.
 There are also porous paving options which prevent water run-off from paved areas.

 The key to being prepared is to understand the level of bush fire risk you and your property are exposed to and the ways you can reduce this risk.

 Having a plan and preparing your property to deal with the threat of bushfire can keep you and your family safe.
 The most important decision is whether you and your family will leave early or stay and defend your well-prepared home.

 Some of the things you should do include:

+Creating a bush fire survival plan.
 Having this in place gives you, your family, your home and property the best chance of survival.

 If you have pets the RSPCA has useful information about putting a Pet Emergency Plan in place and including your pets in your Bush Fire Survival Plan.
 WIRES has good advice for helping wildlife during bushfires.

 If you have a mobile phone, download a mobile phone app showing where fires are.
 Your state or territory fire services may have one available.